 What is a natural disaster?

 Natural disasters are events that result from natural processes of the Earth.
+They can greatly affect a person’s health and safety.
 Some examples of natural disasters include hurricanes, earthquakes, floods, and wildfires.

 How can I prepare for a natural disaster?